brucexu0731/brucexu0731/README.md

 ## 🤓 Interests

-- In my free time, I love to work out, play basketball and hang out with my gf
+- In my free time, I love to work out, play basketball and eat food

 ## 😎 Connect with me